 Java has automatic memory management along with a built-in Garbage Collector (GC).
 Nevertheless, memory leaks can still occur in Java applications.
 Although objects are no longer being used by an application, the Garbage Collector cannot remove them from working memory if the objects are still being referenced.
 Left unchecked, this will likely result in the application consuming more and more resources until a fatal OutOfMemoryError occurs.

-Many scenarios may lead to a memory leak:
+Many scenarios can lead to a memory leak:

 Referencing a memory intensive object with a static field ties its lifecycle to the lifecycle of the JVM itself.